Chapter 7 Bankruptcy in the State Of Georgia

 How Much will Chapter 7 cost?

-We have Offices in Cobb, Cherokee and Fulton Counties and we offer 100% free consultations.
+We have Offices in Cobb, Cherokee, and Fulton Counties and we offer 100% free consultation.
 Let us help you relieve the stress that your debt is causing you.
-Wage garnishment, repossession, foreclosure, credit card debt and judgments are our areas of specialty.
+Wage garnishment, repossession, foreclosure, credit card debt, and judgments are our areas of specialty.
 We accept payment plans.